Every day, NPR and its Member stations are working together to tell the story of the whole country from everywhere in the country.

 Public radio stations across California are teaming up with NPR on a regional newsroom to increase coverage of statewide issues and boost reporting from and for underserved regions across the state.

 Led by KQED in San Francisco, the collaboration partners include KPBS, CapRadio, KPCC/LAist and KCRW, along with NPR.
+The California newsroom will serve all 17 public radio stations across the state that broadcast in 50 cities.

 Reporters and editors from the state's four largest public radio stations — KERA in Dallas, KUT in Austin, Texas Public Radio in San Antonio, and Houston Public Media — are planning coverage together, sharing resources, and producing six live statewide newscasts every weekday.
 Smaller Texas stations also contribute reporting and air the statewide newscasts.